An Introduction to Quantum Computing, Without the Physics: Introduction

 \end{definition}

 The last piece of notation that we need is the {\em bra-ket} notation, used in quantum mechanics.
-As mentioned earlier, this paper will not touch on any quantum mechanical concepts, however there is an undeniable advantage in the quantum notation in that it puts the most important information in the center of the symbols, rather than relegate it to a marginal role in the subscript or superscript.
-Furthermore, a goal of this work is to equip the reader with the necessary tools to understand quantum computing papers, hence it is important to familiarize with the bra-ket notation. \begin{definition} Given a Hilbert space $\Hil \equiv \C^n$, a quantity $\psi \in \Hil$ enclosed in a {\em ket}, denoted $\ket{\psi}$, is a vector and can be thought of as a column vector.
-A quantity $\phi \in \Hil^*$ enclosed in a {\em bra}, denoted $\bra{\phi}$, is a vector in the dual space, and can be thought of as a row vector that is the conjugate transpose of $\phi \in \Hil$. \end{definition} Thus, an expression such as $\braket{\psi}{\phi}$ is an inner product in the Hilbert space.
-The Hilbert spaces used in this work will be of the form $(\C^2)^{\otimes q}$, where $q$ is a given integer.
+As mentioned earlier, this tutorial will not touch on any quantum-mechanical concepts, however there is an undeniable advantage in the quantum notation in that it puts the most important information in the center of the symbols, rather than relegate it to a marginal role in the subscript or superscript.
+Furthermore, a goal of this work is to equip the reader with the necessary tools to understand quantum computing papers, hence it is important to familiarize with the bra-ket notation. \begin{definition} Given a complex Euclidean space $\S \equiv \C^n$, $\ket{\psi} \in \S$ denotes a column vector, and $\bra{\psi} \in \S^*$ denotes a row vector that is the conjugate transpose of $\ket{\psi}$, i.e., $\bra{\psi} = \ket{\psi}^*$.
+The vector $\ket{\psi}$ is also called a {\em ket}, and the vector $\bra{\psi}$ is also called a {\em bra}. \end{definition} Thus, an expression such as $\braket{\psi}{\phi}$ is an inner product.
+The complex Euclidean spaces used in this work will be of the form $(\C^2)^{\otimes q}$, where $q$ is a given integer.
 It is therefore convenient to specify the basis elements of such spaces. \begin{definition} The standard basis for $\C^2$ is denoted by $\ket{0}_1 = , \ket{1}_1 = $.
-The standard basis for $(\C^2)^{\otimes q}$, which has $2^q$ elements, is denoted by $\ket{0}_q, \ket{1}_q, \dots, \ket{2^q-1}_q$. \end{definition}
+The standard basis for $(\C^2)^{\otimes q}$, which has $2^q$ elements, is denoted by $\ket{\vj}, \vj \in \{0,1\}^q$. \end{definition}